dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <tr class="odd">
 <td>#{&lt;dataelement-id&gt;.&lt;categoryoptcombo-id&gt;.&lt;attributeoptcombo-id&gt;}</td>
 <td>Data element operand</td>
 <td>Refers to a combination of an aggregate data element and a category option combination.
-Both category and attribute option combo ids are optional, and a wilcard &quot;*&quot; symbol can be used to indicate any value.</td>
+Both category and attribute option combo ids are optional, and a wildcard &quot;*&quot; symbol can be used to indicate any value.</td>
 </tr>
 <tr class="even">
 <td>#{&lt;dataelement-id&gt;}</td>